How dirty talk can spice up things during sex

 You can easily get carried away with dirty talk and what might seem harmless to you could end up hurting your partner’s feelings.
 So choose your words carefully.

-When you get the feeling that you’ve used a wrong word, just step back and ask your partner if that was crossing the line.
-If yes, apologise.
+When you get the feeling that you’ve used the wrong word, just step back and ask your partner if that was crossing the line.
+If yes, apologize.

 At the same time, if your partner says something you don’t necessarily fancy, let them know politely that it wasn’t okay.